 (a) accrues from day to day; and

-(b) is to be apportioned accordingly when the agreement ends.
+(b) must be apportioned accordingly when the agreement ends.

 (2) Any amount payable or recoverable as a result of the apportionment is payable or recoverable immediately.

+[Section 29 amended: No. 28 of 2020 s.
+26.]

-30. Variation of rent under on-site home agreement
+29A.
+Reviewing and varying rent under long-stay agreement

-(1) A park operator may increase the rent payable under an on-site home agreement by giving a written notice to the long-stay tenant specifying —
+(1) A term of a long-stay agreement that provides for rent to be reviewed and varied has no effect if —

+(a) the long-stay agreement provides for review of the rent at —

+(i) for a site-only agreement — intervals of less than 12 months; or

+(ii) for an on-site home agreement — intervals of less than 6 months;

+or

+(b) the term does not, for each review to be carried out during the tenancy period, state —

+(i) the amount of rent; or

+(ii) a single basis for calculating the amount of rent;

+or

-(a) the amount of the increased rent; and
+(c) current market rent is the basis for calculating the amount of rent; or

-(b) the day from which the increased rent becomes payable.

-(2) The day specified in the notice from which the increased rent becomes payable must be —

-(a) at least 60 days after the day on which the notice is given; and

-(b) at least 6 months after the day on which the tenancy period began; and

-(c) if the rent has previously been increased under this section — at least 6 months after the day on which it was last increased; and

-(d) if the on-site home agreement is for a fixed term — after the last day of the fixed term, unless the agreement provides that the rent may increase or be increased during the fixed term.
+(d) the term provides the rent may not be reduced if the rent calculated using the basis for calculating the rent stated in the agreement is less than the rent paid before the review date.

-(3) Subsection (2)(b) does not apply in respect of the first notice given to a long-stay tenant after the beginning of the tenancy period if —
+(2) Subsection (1)(a)(i) and (ii) do not prevent the term from specifying a day for carrying out the first review that is earlier than the intervals stated in those provisions after the beginning of the tenancy if —

 (a) it is the practice of the park operator to review the rent payable by long-stay tenants in accordance with a set review date schedule; and

-(b) the long-stay tenant was given written notice of the set review date schedule before the long-stay agreement was made.
+(b) the long-stay tenant was given written notice of the set review date schedule before the long-stay agreement was entered into.